QuineDot/rust-learning/src/st-bounds.md

 and lifetimes of references you take to it, conflating the two concepts can lead to confusion.

-That said, not everyone follows this convention, so you may see the liveness scope of a value refered to as the values "lifetime".
+That said, not everyone follows this convention, so you may see the liveness scope of a value referred to as the values "lifetime".
 So the distinction is something to just generally be aware of.